 In the Gospels we read an account of a meal that Jesus had with his disciples in an upper room just before he was arrested and crucified, you can read about this meal in the Gospels (Matthew 26:17-30, Mark 14:12-26, Luke 22:7-38).
 Paul also writes about this meal one of his letters (Read 1 Corinthians 11:17-34), and there is evidence that Christians throughout the ages have used this simple meal of bread and wine to remember Jesus’ death for them.
 Communion is a profound and meaningful meal which we believe should be celebrated very regularly.
-At the time of writing of this page (Sept 2014), we have not yet settled on a pattern for celebrating communion, but it is likely we will try to organise ourselves so that it is celebrated in one form or another at least once a week.
+We try to organise ourselves so that communion is celebrated in one form or another at least once a week.
 For the most part that means we celebrate Communion as part of our Sunday morning meeting, however from time to time when we anticipate there might be visitors who would feel awkward or excluded, we omit this part of our gathering and try to celebrate it at some other point in the week.

 Communion reminds us of…

 - God’s promise of forgiveness of our sins.

 - The unity of all believers